 Club La Santa aims to stay at the forefront of sustainable tourism.

 The hotel facilities were designed with the latest standards of environmental sustainability and energy efficiency.
-Renewable energy has been incorporated into our new development, which helps to optimise energy resources and minimise the fossil CO2 emissions and overall, the hotel is considered a "green hotel".
+Renewable energy has been incorporated into our new development, which helps to optimise energy resources and minimise the fossil fuel CO₂ emissions and overall, the hotel is considered a "green hotel".

 Below are some measurements that have contributed to us having achieved ENERGY CERTIFICATION "A".

 By using geothermal heat pumps, heat can be obtained directly from Lanzarote’s subsoil.
 A heating capacity of 3,275 kWp and/or cold with a cooling capacity of 2,800 KWF can be generated.
-This is the biggest geothermal installation in the Canary Islands and Spain, and probably the largest in Europe.
+This is the biggest geothermal installation in the Canary Islands and Spain, and possibly the largest in Europe.

 The heated pools are of course covered by a removable cover at night and during any periods where they are not being used.
 This has led to a considerable reduction of heat loss associated with evaporation.